 Housing allowance in Denmark

-Housing allowance for rented accommodation
+Can you receive housing allowance for rented accommodation in Denmark?

 If you live in rented accommodation with its own kitchen, you may have the right to housing allowance.